-Rahuljeet (RJ) Chadha (2017) is characterizing how peptide loading by electroporation influences the metabolism of a peptide substrate reporter in intact Dictyostelium cells.
+Rahuljeet (RJ) Chadha (2017-2018) characterized how peptide loading by electroporation and myristoylation influences the metabolism of a peptide substrate reporter in intact Dictyostelium cells.
+In 2018, he began looking at the specificity of several peptide substrate reporters in Dictyostelium lysates.

-Julia Clapis (2016-2017) is studying the role of supported lipid membrane coating composition on their function in microfluidic devices.
+Julia Clapis (2016-2018) researched the role of supported lipid membrane coating composition on their function in microfluidic devices.
 In 2016-2017, she extracted and purified lipids directly from eggs to explore how the purity of the lipids affects the coatings.
-Her next project will look at the role of lipid coatings in minimizing cell adhesion.
+In 2017-2018, she examined at the role of lipid coatings in minimizing cell adhesion.

 Josh Knopf (2016-2017) optimized an electroporation method for loading peptide substrate reporters into Dictyostelium.
-He will soon start an MPH program in in chronic disease and epidemiology at Yale University.
+He is currently in medical school at the University of Connecticut.

 Kathy Rodogiannis (2016-2017) wrote her senior thesis on chemical cytometry of Dictyostelium discoideum.
 Her focus was characterizing heterogeneity in reactive oxygen species in these cells.
-She will soon begin work at the NYU Langone Medical Center.
+She went on to work in clinical research at the NYU Langone Medical Center and will soon begin teaching middle school science in New York City.

 Allie Tierney (2015-2017) led our research on capillary electrophoresis-based assays of peptide degradation in Dictyostelium lysates and in lysates from other cell types.
 She went on to explore how degradation of the peptide-based reporters differs in intact cells compared to lysates.
 In particular, she looked at the effects of peptide myristoylation on peptide metabolism.
-She will soon start graduate studies in chemistry at Florida State University.
+She is currently completing a master’s degree in chemistry at Florida State University.

 Casey Crowley (2016, Trinity College) began our chemical cytometry experiments on Dictyostelium by optimizing dye loading and on-chip lysis procedures.
 She is currently completing her undergraduate degree at Case Western University.